 Here are 7 tips to help make taking photos at the Las Vegas sign easier.

 - Get there early – There always seems to be a line and the parking lot only holds so many cars.
 The lot can get completely overwhelmed by the number of visitors to the sign.
+Chances are the earlier you go the less crowds you will have to contend with, everyone is still sleeping in from the night before.

 - Say cheese – Be creative with your posing.
+There are lots of fun ways to include the iconic sign in your photo.

 - Respect the sign – The sign is from 1959.
 Don’t try to carry away chucks like it’s the Berlin Wall.